 Timur Bekmambetov subsequently went onto direct Abraham Lincoln, Vampire Hunter (2012) and the remake of Ben Hur (2016).
-Bekmambetov has also produced a number of other projects including the animated 9 (2009), the NASA Moon landing/alien possession mockumentary Apollo 18 (2011), the alien invasion film The Darkest Hour (2011), the fairytale adaptation The Snow Queen (2012), the internet horror film Unfriended/Cybernatural (2014) and Hardcore Henry (2015) and Unfriended: Dark Web (2018).
+Bekmambetov has also produced a number of other projects including the animated 9 (2009), the NASA Moon landing/alien possession mockumentary Apollo 18 (2011), the alien invasion film The Darkest Hour (2011), the fairytale adaptation The Snow Queen (2012), the internet horror film Unfriended/Cybernatural (2014), Hardcore Henry (2015) and Unfriended: Dark Web (2018).

 (Nominee for Best Director (Timur Bekmambetov) at this site’s Best of 2008 Awards).